 7. Trouble Giving Birth

-Symptoms | Vocalizing, unproductive labor |
+Symptoms Vocalizing, unproductive labor

-Possible treatments | C-section |
+Possible treatments C-section

-According to the U.K. study, Persians have a high incidence of a pregnancy complication called dystocia, when the kitten becomes stuck in the birth canal.
+According to a U.K. study, Persians have a high incidence of a pregnancy complication called dystocia, when the kitten becomes stuck in the birth canal.
 This occurs more often in Persians because their heads are extra-large and their hips are narrow.
 Unfortunately, this combination does not make for a smooth birthing process.
 If the kittens can’t come out the normal way, the pregnant Persian may need to have a C-section.
 Sadly, the study also found that Persians have the highest rate of losing kittens of any purebred cat, at 25%.

-How To Keep Your Persian Cat Healthy
+How to Keep Your Persian Cat Healthy

-Start With The Healthiest Kitten Possible
+Start With the Healthiest Kitten Possible

-The flat face of the Persian is problematic, but it’s also part of their breed standard so there’s nothing you can do about that, right?
+The flat face of the Persian is problematic, but it’s also part of their breed standard, so there’s nothing you can do about that, right?

 Actually, not all flat faces are created equal.
-Different breeding lines of Persians have flatter faces and therefore, more issues.
-Classic or Doll-faced Persians seem least impacted.
+Different breeding lines of Persians have flatter faces and, therefore, more issues.
+Classic or Doll-Faced Persians seem least impacted.
 If possible, look for a kitten of one of those types.

 Keep Up With Preventative Care

 As your kitten grows, make sure you are diligent about their yearly vet visits and preventative care.
-As we mentioned, many of these health concerns are easier to treat if caught early.
+As mentioned, many of these health concerns are easier to treat if caught early.
 Obviously, if you notice any worrisome signs between regularly scheduled appointments, see the vet sooner.

 Sometimes, your vet may suggest extra screenings for your Persian.
 For example, to detect HCM early, your vet may offer yearly echocardiograms or visits with a veterinary heart specialist.

-Keep Your Cat At a Healthy Weight
+Keep Your Cat at a Healthy Weight

 Obesity is unhealthy for any cat but for a Persian with BOAS, it can be life-threatening.
 Help your cat breathe easier by keeping them trim and fit.
 Your vet can help you calculate how many calories your Persian should be eating each day.
 They can also assist you in choosing healthy cat food to feed.

-Conclusion
+In Conclusion

 That same flat face that causes the Persian so many problems is also one of their most adorable features.
 When combined with their sweet, mellow temperaments, it’s no wonder that Persians are consistently as popular as they are around the world.
 If you’re considering getting a Persian, it’s important to educate yourself about the issues you could be facing.
 Hopefully, our list of 7 common health concerns for Persians was helpful to you during that process.